 Preoperative Instructions

-• Fasting Requirements: You may need to fast for a period before surgery.
-Follow your medical team's guidelines.
+• Fasting Requirements: Per your medical team’s guidelines, you may need to fast for a period before surgery.

 • Medication Adjustments: You might need to stop certain medications or supplements before the procedure, like blood thinners.
 Your doctor will give you specific instructions.